elibroftw/blog.elijahlopez.ca/content/posts/literary-analysis/thinking-fast-and-slow-daniel-kahneman.md

 2. GRGRRR
 3. GRRRRR

-Due to representiveness, we will gravitate to #2 even though it is simply just #1 but prefixed with G. It is actually less probable than #1.
+Due to representativeness, we will gravitate to #2 even though it is simply just #1 but prefixed with G. It is actually less probable than #1.

 ### Narrowing Down the Problem